tpatnala/mslearn-ai-information-extraction/Instructions/Labs/05-knowledge-mining.md

     > **Tip**: As you enter commands into the cloudshell, the output may take up a large amount of the screen buffer.
 You can clear the screen by entering the `cls` command to make it easier to focus on each task.

-1. After the repo has been cloned, navigate to the folder containing the code files for your preferred programming language:
+1. After the repo has been cloned, navigate to the folder containing the application code files:

-    **Python**:

     ```
    cd mslearn-ai-info/Labfiles/knowledge/python
    ls -a -l
     ```

-    **C#**

-    ```
-   cd mslearn-ai-info/Labfiles/knowledge/c-sharp
-   ls -a -l
-    ```

-1. Install the Azure AI Search SDK and Azure identity packages by running the appropriate commands for your language preference:
+1. Install the Azure AI Search SDK and Azure identity packages by running the following commands:

-    **Python**

     ```
    python -m venv labenv